kushanj1/ForecastIOLibrary/readme.md

 Use the jar file as you normally would.
 Then proceed as follows:

         ForecastIO FIO = new ForecastIO(apiKey, latitude, longitude);

+		//ability to set the units, exclude blocks and extend options for the request.
+This is not required.
+		FIO.setRequestOptions("si",exclude,false);
         FIO.makeRequest();

+		//ability to set a custom user agent.
+This is not required.
+		//FIO.makeRequest(userAgent);

         String responseString = FIO.getResponseString();
         ForecastIOResponse FIOR = new ForecastIOResponse(responseString);